sodeeplearning/Net-Nomera/README.md

 Neural network for recognizing car numbers

 ⚠⚠⚠ NOTE that's only Beta version that can have some problems that will be likely fixed in the subsequent versions.

+If you found a bug, please report it to issues

 ## Authors:

 Main AI developer and a Head of the project: [Vitaliy Petreev](https://github.com/sodeeplearning)